Jeff-The-McD/Cal-Poly-Optical-Flow-Project/README.md

 and Optical Flow to detect and Avoid Objects.
 The success of this project will offer a cheaper method to help create autonomous flight as other methods that have been proven more effective are shown to be astronomically more expensive.

 ## Code Style
+This project is using the [PEP8](https://www.python.org/dev/peps/pep-0008/) style for it's coding style.

 ## Tech/Frameworks used
 - [Python 3](https://www.python.org)